dreamineering/business-administration/docs/meta/playbook/communications/README.md

 # Communications

+Unstructured communication (email) is just noise.
+Effective communication protocol is essential for productivity

 Email is the work of the devil, google drive is the younger sibling.

 1. No internal communication should be allowed via email.
 Use EVENTS and time-blocking appointments